 Fremantle Stuff > People > Bateman family > John Bateman Jnr

-Hitchcock identifies this as the photo of 'John Bateman, Pioneer Shipowner, Merchant and Whaler', but it is unlikely to be John Bateman Snr, because he died in 1855, before photography like this was possible, so this is John Bateman Jnr (1824-1909).
-(Hitchcock's History, from which the image is taken, was published in 1929.)
+Hitchcock identifies this as the photo of 'John Bateman, Pioneer Shipowner, Merchant and Whaler', but it is unlikely to be John Bateman Snr, because he died in 1855, before photography like this was possible, so this must be John Bateman Jnr (1824-1909).
+(Hitchcock's History, from which the Nixon photograph is taken, was published in 1929.)
 John Bateman Jr married Rachel (1829-1899), who was born at Sydenham (then in Kent) which gave its name to his North Fremantle house.
 Among their children were Charles Henry, their eldest son, Walter, Arthur Ernest Albert, Emma, and Matilda.
 He died in 1909 and was interred in Fremantle Cemetery at Congregational D 28.

 John Bateman Snr (1789-1855) arr.
 Medina 1830, bought lots, set up business.
 Three sons: John (1824-1909), Walter (22 June 1826—24 September 1882), Charles (b.
 1828).
 Firm J&W Bateman set up 1860.
 Walter (died unmarried) sold his share to John 1872.
 John's son John Wesley Bateman (1852-1907) took over the firm from his father 1900.